Git & GitHub Roadmap

 Share this roadmap:

 Structure your learning around short, focused sessions.
 Git is best learned through repetition and muscle memory rather than long theory-heavy study blocks.
 Create small test repositories, make intentional changes, commit often, and review history regularly.
 When mistakes happen, do not delete the repository - fixing errors is part of the learning process.
 Pay attention to why commands behave the way they do, especially when resolving conflicts or switching branches.
-This approach mirrors real development environments and aligns with a professional git learning roadmap.
+This approach mirrors how Git is actually used in professional teams.

 As you progress, shift your focus from individual commands to workflows.
 Git becomes truly valuable when you understand how local work connects to remote repositories, pull requests, and code reviews.
 The roadmap gradually introduces these concepts so that collaboration feels natural rather than overwhelming.
 Revisit earlier sections when new topics depend on them, and use the roadmap as a reference even after completing it.
 Long-term mastery comes from repeated use, not one-time study.